0 User Reviews

 VPNArea offers an excellent apps Mac OSX, iOS, Android, and a Linux VPN GUI on several distros.
 All of the clients provide a full suite of features.
 It is worth noting that their iOS VPN implements IKEv2 encryption by default and does not have a kill switch.
 However, OpenVPN can be used by connecting via the OpenVPN connect app.

 Other than this, all the platforms are extremely similar and all provide equal efficiency in terms of speed and stability.
 Routers such as DD-WRT, Merlin Firmware, and Tomato are also compatible, and setup guides for configuring each platform can be found in VPNArea’s members-only area.
 We tested the iOS and Android VPN apps with an IPv4 connection and found them to be easy to use; neither suffered IP leaks.
 We also checked the Mac VPN client on both IPv4 and IPv6, again no leaks were discovered, which is excellent.

-VPNArea is a highly secure VPN provider based in Bulgaria and hosted in Switzerland.
+VPNArea is a highly secure VPN provider based in Bulgaria.
 It is a well-rounded service with excellent apps for all platforms.
-For the cost of a subscription, the no-logs policy, 256-bit AES encryption, DNS leak detection, killswitch – and other additional features are truly outstanding.
+Considering the low cost of a subscription, the no-logs policy, 256-bit AES encryption, DNS leak protection, kill-switch, obfuscation, double hop encryption – and other additional features – are truly outstanding.

 The availability of dedicated IP addresses with a private server is excellent and will be a selling point for some people.
 To conclude, this VPN is a great all-rounder that is definitely worth testing thanks to its 30-day money back guarantee.
 If you like the service, a three-year subscription is well worth the money.